blainelove/Pygame-Baby-Yoda-Challenge/README.md

 You are Baby Yoda and your goal is to catch as many knobs and frogs as possible while avoiding Mando!

 Player is greeted with the Star Wars theme song as a backdrop to their game play.
-Sprites also start falling at an increased rate as the game goes on, making it harder to avoid Mando.
+Sprites also start falling at an increasing rate as the game goes on, making it harder to avoid Mando.